- Related link Visit Stratford-upon-Avon.

-- There is also a taxi rank at the bottom of Bridge Street opposite Poundland.
+- There is a taxi rank on Bridge Street at the Junction of Bridge Street and High Street.

 - BLUE BADGE PARKING

-- There are 4 designated Blue Badge spaces on either side of Bridge Street.
+- There are 2 designated areas along High Street for Blue Badge parking at the Junctions of Sheep Street and Bridge Street.

 - PUBLIC PARKING

-- There are 3 public car parks within walking distance from Bridge Street, these are;
+- There are 3 public car parks within walking distance of High Street, these are;

 - * WINDSOR STREET